sapiensoup/sapiensoup.com/_posts/2017-02-02-cannabis-breastfeeding.md

 [^perez]: Perez-Reyes M, Wall ME.
 Presence of delta9-tetrahydrocannabinol in human milk.
 N Engl J Med.
 1982 Sep 23;307(13):819-20.
 PubMed PMID: 6287261.
 [^data-mothers]: Mother 1: 105 ng/ml and negative for metabolites.
 Mother 2: 340 ng/ml, 11-OH-THC 4 ng/ml, no 11-COOH-THC
 [^hollister]: Hollister LE, Gillespie HK, Ohlsson A, Lindgren JE, Wahlen A, Agurell S. Do plasma concentrations of delta 9-tetrahydrocannabinol reflect the degree of intoxication?
 J Clin Pharmacol.
 1981 Aug-Sep;21(8-9 Suppl):171S-177S.
 PubMed PMID: 6271822.
 [^parameters]: Results may differ according to assumed parameters such as volume of milk intake, weight of baby, weight of man and amount of THC in cookie.
 My assumptions were: (1) Breastmilk contains 170 nanograms of THC per milliliter (i.e. average of the three measurements from the 1982 study: 60.3 ng/ml, 105 ng/ml and 340 ng/ml).
 (2) a daily intake of 700 milliliters (33.7 fl oz).
 (3) divided over 7 feeding sessions.
 (4) baby’s weight: 6 kilograms (13.2 lbs).
 (5) the adult man’s weight: 80 kg (176.4 lbs) which was the average when the study was run.
 (6) THC in cookie: 20 mg (20 mg of THC per cookie may be considered “mild” nowadays.
-The potency of cannabis has multiplied since the 1980s and off-the-shelf edibles often come generously equipped.)
+The potency of cannabis has multiplied since the 1980s and off-the-shelf edibles often come generously dosed.)
 [^bennett]: Bennett PN.
 Cannabis.
 Bennett PN and the WHO Working Group, editors.
 Drugs and human lactation.
 2nd ed.
 1997.
 [^amarillo]: Stein R. Amarillo doctor to study marijuana users who breastfeed.
 2016.
 [Amarillo Globe News](http://amarillo.com/news/latest-news/2016-09-03/docs-study-marijuana-users-who-breastfeed)
 [^tennes]: Tennes K, Avitable N, Blackard C, et al. Marijuana: prenatal and postnatal exposure in the human.
 NIDA Res Monogr.
 1985;59:48-60.
 PubMed PMID: 3929132.